 This post is an excerpt from chapter 7.9 of Inventory of the Universe.

 Just one video this week… but what a video.
 An absolutely must watch as you see sperm and ovum multiply over 9 months.
 Just sit back, listen to the soothing music and let your mind be absorbed by the incredible beauty of life being born.
 Yes, be amazed because surely it is wondrous … beyond imagination.
 I dare to ask: How do you explain it?

 This second video is in slower motion with Vangelis music but it skips the first part of conception.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Blood Cells and All Cells – the Blocks to Build and Maintain Your Body
+Please use the Social Network links just below to share this information from The Explanation, Blood Cells and All Cells – the Blocks to Build and Maintain Your Body